webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

     - Enables resource allocation and project tracking.
     - Creates a foundation for project governance.
 - **Project Manager**
+  - manage teams in any framework as long as the project is active.
-  - planning, organizing, leading team, on time, on budget and within scope.
+  - planning, scheduling, documents, progress, risk, fixed time, cost and scope.
   - completes project goals to stakeholder/company satisfaction.
 - **Project Manager Skills**
   - leadership, communication, problem-solving, negotiation, organization, time management.